Using Top Hat Discussion Questions in Classrooms

-Facilitating Top Hat Discussion Questions in Physically-Distanced Learning Spaces
+Facilitating Top Hat Discussion Questions in the classroom

-In many of the active learning activities identified for use in physically-distanced learning spaces, there is a need for students to provide feedback to questions posed by an instructor in a manner in which others can view those results in a collated manner — whether than manner be anonymized or student-attributed.
+In many of the active learning activities identified, there is a need for students to provide feedback to questions posed by an instructor in a manner in which others can view those results in a collated manner — whether that manner be anonymized or student-attributed.
 This document walks you through the process of setting up and using Top Hat to collect and display responses to questions posed by you or the results of collaborative work.

 Top Hat is a Student Response System (SRS) that allows you to ask questions, take polls, give quizzes, and receive feedback from your students during class.
 Top Hat is a bring-your-own-device solution, which means that students can use any web-enabled device (laptop, tablets, smartphones) to participate.
-Top Hat also allows for text messaging to submit answers, so students can use older or flip cell phones as well.
-For the Fall 2020 semester, the SRS features of Top Hat are available to campus students at no cost.
-Be aware, however, that this access does not extend or include integrations of results into the Canvas grade book.
-Results of the Top Hat discussions are for the use of classroom facilitation of discussions alone and not for the formal allocation of participation points.
+It also allows for text messaging to submit answers, so students can use older or flip cell phones as well.
+UW-Madison now has an enterprise license for Top Hat — allowing all UW-Madison instructors and students to use the tool without paying for a subscription.
+Follow the links below to set up your Top Hat account and connect your courses to the Top Hat system.

 Creating a Discussion Question